.htaccess tips and tricks

 There's a good reason why you won't see .htaccess files on the web; almost every web server in the world is configured to ignore them, by default.
 Same goes for most operating systems.
 Mainly it's the dot "." at the start, you see?

 If you don't see, you'll need to disable your operating system's invisible file functions, or use a text editor that allows you to open hidden files, something like bbedit on the Mac platform.
 On windows, showing invisibles in explorer should allow any text editor to open them, and most decent editors to save them too**.
-Linux dudes know how to find them without any help from me.
+Probably most Linux users know how to find them without any help from me.

 What are .htaccess files anyway?